maggiead/outreach/_diversity/eupelmidae.md

 ## Economic Importance

 Species of Eupelmidae have been used as biological control agents of agricultural and forest pests.
 For example, _Anastatus_  _disparis_ is an egg parasitoid  used to control the  gypsy moth (_Lymantria_ _dispar_), one of the most destructive insects in the eastern United States.
-It can defoliate over one million acres of forest a year causing millions in damage.
+It can defoliate over one million acres of forest a year causing millions of dollars in damage.

 <img src="https://sfg.taxonworks.org/s/3lw8pz" alt="_Lymantria_ _dispar_: (G) female (top) and male (bottom), (H) caterpillars feeding on leaves, (I) defoliated forest" width="100%"/>
 ##### _Lymantria_ _dispar_: (G) female (top) and male (bottom), (H) Larvae feeding on the leaves of trees, (I) Defoliated forest